+Identifier Description

+Name Variable name

+Description Variable descriptor

+Format Number of bytes

-Identifier Description Name Variable name (maximum of 8 characters) Description Variable descriptor (maximum 40 characters) Format Number of bytes Type Type of data: numeric (indicated by NUM) or character (indicated by CHAR) Start Beginning column position of variable in record End Ending column position of variable in record
+2.4 Variable Naming End Ending column position of variable in record Start Beginning column position of variable in record Туре Type of data: numeric (indicated by NUM) or character (indicated by CHAR)

-2.4 Variable Naming

-In general, variable names reflect the content of the variable, with an 8 character limitation.
-All of the variables on this file (except some demographic variables and DUID, DUPERSID, PID, PANEL, and KEYNESS) end in "13" to denote they are combination Panel 23 Round 1/Panel 22 Round 3 variables.
+In general, variable names reflect the content of the variable.
+All of the variables on this file (except some demographic variables and DUID, DUPERSID, PID, PANEL, and KEYNESS) end in "13" to denote they are combination Panel 24 Round 1/Panel 23 Round 3 variables.
 For edited variables, the "13" is followed by an "X," and they are so noted in the variable label.
 Variables contained in this delivery were derived either from the questionnaire itself or from the CAPI.
 The source of each variable is identified in the section of the documentation entitled "D. Variable-Source Crosswalk."
 Sources for each variable are indicated in one of four ways: (1) variables derived from the CAPI or assigned in sampling are so indicated; (2) variables derived from complex algorithms associated with reenumeration are labeled "RE Section"; (3) variables that come from one or more specific questions have those numbers listed in the "Source" column; and (4) variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column.